-- Yes Allowed (no permit required but the use must comply with all applicable land use standards.) - No Prohibited - PB Allowed with permit issued by the Planning Board - CEO Allowed with permit issued by the Code Enforcement Officer - LPI Allowed with permit issued by the Local Plumbing Inspector
+- Yes Allowed (no permit required but the use must comply with all applicable land use standards.) - No Prohibited - PB Allowed with permit issued by the Planning Board an application to, review and approval by the Planning Board, followed by a permit issued by the Code Enforcement Officer.
+Where PB is indicated in the following Table of Land Uses, the Planning Board is the reviewing authority. - CEO Allowed with an application to, review and a permit issued by the Code Enforcement Officer.
+Where CEO is indicated in the following Table of Land Uses, the Code Enforcement Officer is the reviewing authority. - LPI Allowed with permit issued by the Local Plumbing Inspector.